SeanChen9828/JustIT_Bootcamp_Porfolio/Workbook/wkb4_week5/README.md

 # 📘 Week 5 – WorkBook Summary

-This document summarizes key learnings and hands-on activities from Week 5, focusing on cloud computing, Azure services, data regulations, and a business case study.
+This document summarizes key learnings and hands-on activities from **Week 5** of the **8-week intensive Data Bootcamp** by **Just IT**, focusing on cloud computing, Azure services, data regulations, and a business case study.

 ---